 One legend about Leichhardt’s disappearance concerned Glenormiston station.
 When the station was taken up in 1875, manager John Richard Skuthorpe was told of a very old white man who live with Aborigines on the Mulligan River south of the station, speaking an unknown language.
 Skuthorpe found the man was dead and buried with a saddle bag containing his papers.
 Skuthorpe became convinced the man was the German Classen who went with Leichhardt on the final expedition.
 Skuthorpe’s belief was based on a story conman Andrew Hume told about meeting Classen in the NT many years after the disappearance.

-Simpson decided to have another go at finding the Glenormiston relics.
-He contacted the other surviving drover from the 1948 trip and with the help of an ABC documentary team and other parties, decided to find the site.
+Simpson decided to have another look for the Glenormiston relics.
+He contacted the other surviving drover from the 1948 trip and set off with the help of an ABC documentary team and other parties.
 Simpson had two goes at finding the relics, first in 1996 and again in 1998.
 Both were frustrating failures as neither he nor the other drover could remember which part of this giant haystack their pin might be buried in.
 The country changed considerably in 50 years and regrowth was hiding the site.
 Simpson concluded his report that “although the search was unsuccessful, the fact remains – the relics are there.”

 Simpson is still alive and ABC Landline did a profile on the “droving poet” in August.
 The program harked back on Simpson’s part in the glory years of droving until replaced by trucks in the 1960s.
 Simpson was, as Professor Bill Gammage said, a “spokesman for a way of life that’s vanishing very quickly”.
 Any hope clues into Leichhardt’s fate might be discovered is disappearing at the same rate.
 The Glenormiston Relics, like the fate of Leichhardt, remain a mystery.